 Make it clear for your baby that you noticed their discovery and that you are excited by it, too.

 Example: Smile, nod your head, and show her that you agree!
 "Look at the beautiful baby!
 Look at his cute little nose."

-Objective: Acknowledging their serve and responding will make your baby feel comforted and understood.
+Objective: Responding will make your baby feel comforted and understood.

 Objective: Naming the object and repeating it for her not only helps him learn these words but also lets him know you're interested and you care about what's going on in his world.

 Wait for a response to keep the interaction going.